breimanntools/aaanalysis/docs/source/tutorials.rst

 Getting Started
 ---------------
-For a quick start with AAanalysis, we recommend the **Quick Start** tutorial To get a deeper understanding, see the **Slow Start** tutorial, which offers the same examples plus comprehensive conceptual background and additional resources.
-To create publication-ready plots with a few lines of code, check out the **Plotting Prelude**.
+For a quick start with AAanalysis, we recommend the **Quick Start** tutorial.
+Get a deeper understanding with the **Slow Start** tutorial, offering the same examples plus conceptual background.
+Create publication-ready plots with a few lines of code as shown in the **Plotting Prelude** tutorial.

 .. toctree::
    :maxdepth: 1